-Pin Name Pin Type & Buffer Type Description PA3 / AD8 / CIN0- / COM4/ TM2PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 3 of port A. It can be configured as digital input, two-state output with pull-high / pull-low resistor by software independently.
-(2) Channel 8 of ADC analog input (3) Minus input source 0 of comparator (4) COM4 to provide (1/2 VDD) for LCD display (5) PWM output from Timer2 When this pin is configured as analog input, please use bit 3 of register padier to disable the digital input to prevent current leakage.
+Pin Name Pin Type & Buffer Type Description PA3 / AD8 / CIN0- / TM2PWM / LPG2PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 3 of port A. It can be configured as digital input or two-state output, with pull-high resistor.
+(2) Channel 8 of ADC analog input (3) Minus input source 0 of comparator (4) PWM output from Timer2 (5) Output of 11-bit PWM generator LPWMG2 When this pin is configured as analog input, please use bit 3 of register padier to disable the digital input to prevent current leakage.
 The bit 3 of padier register can be set to "0" to disable digital input; wake-up from power-down by toggling this pin is also disabled.
-PA0 / AD10 / CO / COM2 / INT0 IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 0 of port A. It can be configured as digital input, two-state output with pull-high / pull-low resistor by software independently.
-(2) Channel 10 of ADC analog input (3) Output of comparator (4) COM2 to provide (1/2 V{DD}) for LCD display (5) External interrupt line 0.
+PA0 / AD10 / CO / INT0 / LPG0PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 0 of port A. It can be configured as digital input or two-state output, with pull-high resistor.
+(2) Channel 10 of ADC analog input (3) Output of comparator (4) External interrupt line 0.
 It can be used as an external interrupt line 0.
 Both rising edge and falling edge are accepted to request interrupt service and configurable by register setting.
-When this pin is configured as analog input, please use bit 0 of register padier to disable the digital input to prevent current leakage.
+(5) Output of 11-bit PWM generator LPWMG0 When this pin is configured as analog input, please use bit 0 of register padier to disable the digital input to prevent current leakage.
 The bit 0 of padier register can be set to "0" to disable digital input; wake-up from power-down by toggling this pin is also disabled.
-PB7 / AD7 / CIN5- / TM3PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 7 of port B. It can be configured as digital input, two-state output with pull-high / pull-low resistor by software independently.
-(2) Channel 7 of ADC analog input (3) Minus input source 5 of comparator (4) PWM output from Timer3 When this pin is configured as analog input, please use bit 7 of register pbdier to disable the digital input to prevent current leakage.
+PB7 / AD7 / CIN5- / TM3PWM / LPG1PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 7 of port B. It can be configured as digital input or two-state output, with pull-high resistor independently by software (2) Channel 7 of ADC analog input (3) Minus input source 5 of comparator (4) PWM output from Timer3 (5) Output of 11-bit PWM generator LPWMG1 When this pin is configured as analog input, please use bit 7 of register pbdier to disable the digital input to prevent current leakage.
 The bit 7 of pbdier register can be set to "0" to disable digital input; wake-up from power-down by toggling this pin is also disabled.